abhinavyarragunta/dsa-project-3/README.md

 # DSA Project 3

-Are you struggling to choose the perfect movie that everyone will enjoy?
-Say hello to Popcorn Picks!
-Movie nights are a fantastic, low-cost way to bring friends and family together, but satisfying everyone's unique tastes can be a real challenge.
-That’s where our program comes in—delivering personalized movie recommendations tailored to suit a wide range of interests and preferences.
+Struggling to pick a movie that everyone will love?
+Meet Popcorn Picks—your ultimate movie night companion!
+Movie nights are a fantastic way to bring friends and family together without breaking the bank, but finding a film that suits everyone’s unique tastes can feel impossible.

-Using the Letterboxd API, Popcorn Picks gathers data from user accounts to identify viewing habits and preferences.
-Additional inputs from users or even web scraping (if needed) allow us to refine recommendations further by analyzing movie and actor similarities.
-With Popcorn Picks, finding the perfect movie for your next movie night has never been easier!
+Popcorn Picks makes movie selection stress-free and fun!
+By leveraging the powerful Letterboxd API, our program analyzes user accounts to understand viewing habits and preferences.
+Want an even more personalized touch?
+Additional inputs and optional web scraping allow us to refine recommendations further, diving deep into movie themes, genres, and actor connections to deliver spot-on suggestions.

+With Popcorn Picks, every movie night becomes a hit.
+Discover how easy it is to create shared memories with the perfect film—tailored to everyone’s taste!